 A no-code programming tool allows you to create and maintain test cases without the input of a skilled programmer.
 Thus, you can take the pressure off your developers and enable them to focus on getting new features to the market at speed.
-Since you'll also achieve faster testing, you're more likely to thoroughly test features you might have skipped due to time constraints.
+Since you'll also achieve faster testing, you're more likely to test features in-depth that you might have skipped due to time constraints.

 Your automation tool should integrate seamlessly with your CI/CD pipeline as well as your build and release systems.
 That way, you can deliver new features without having to start testing all over again.

-How to Perform Mobile Website Testing
+How To Perform Mobile Website Testing

 Whatever testing tool or method you're using, you should follow certain best practices when performing mobile website testing.
 Here are some of them: